Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 This guide is designed to help you integrate key insights from the course into your clinical work using the PACT model.
 It offers a structured way to reflect on what you’ve learned, apply core concepts to real cases, and confidently take action.

-Bonus 3: Summary Notes and Key Takeaways For All 4 Webinars
+Bonus 3: Summary Notes and Key Takeaways For All 4 Modules

 Bonus 3

-Summary Notes and Key Takeaways for all 4 Webinars
+Summary Notes and Key Takeaways for all 4 Modules

-This document distills the essential insights from all 4 webinars in one convenient place.
-With concise summaries, it’s designed to help you review key concepts, reinforce your learning, and bring new strategies into your clinical work—without rewatching hours of content.
+These documents distill the essential insights from each of the 4 modules.
+With concise summaries, they’re designed to help you review key concepts, reinforce your learning, and bring the strategies from the course into your clinical work without rewatching hours of content.
 Perfect for busy therapists who want to integrate the PACT model for betrayal trauma with clarity and confidence.

 "PACT Has Fundamentally Changed How I Work."